kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 1/Question  62.md

 **How can this be achieved?**

-- [x] Provision a Direct Connect connection between your on-premises location and AWS and create a target group on an ALB
+- [x] :  Provision a Direct Connect connection between your on-premises location and AWS and create a target group on an ALB

 to use IP based targets for both your EC2 instances and on-premises servers

-- [x] Provision a Direct Connect connection between your on-premises location and AWS and create a target group on an ALB
+- [ ] :  Provision a Direct Connect connection between your on-premises location and AWS and create a target group on an ALB

 to use Instance ID based targets for both your EC2 instances and on-premises servers

-- [ ] Provision an IPSec VPN connection between your on-premises location and AWS and create a CLB that uses cross-zone
+- [ ] :  Provision an IPSec VPN connection between your on-premises location and AWS and create a CLB that uses cross-zone

 load balancing to distributed traffic across EC2 instances and on-premises servers